Meet our Members

 How did you get here?

 I’m an aerospace engineer, with a Bachelor of Engineering (Mechanical) with Honours from the University of Canterbury.
 I was an Engineering Officer in both the Royal New Zealand Air Force and the Royal Air Force in the UK, where I led a team of engineers working on Eurofighter fighter jets.
 I also hold a Master of International Relations and worked in corporate project management roles and in foreign policy, representing New Zealand at international space meetings including the United Nations Committee on the Peaceful Uses of Outer Space, before joining the New Zealand Space Agency, where I regulated space launch from New Zealand and then worked with New Zealand space companies, universities, international space companies and other national space agencies like NASA to help further develop the New Zealand space sector.
+I started specialising in space exploration, particularly how companies and researchers can engage with space agency exploration plans like NASA’s Artemis program when I was in the New Zealand Space Agency, and I now do exactly that for an exciting commercial space exploration company.

 What advice do you have for young New Zealand women interested in the Space industry?